AymanRbati/root-detection-bypass/README.md

 if u didn't specify a value for ```-o``` , a folder named ```output``` will be created in the current directory or used (if it alerady exists).

-You should find an apk named **generated.apk** in the output folder you specified
+You should find an apk named **generated.apk** in the output folder.

 Usage via Docker
 ------------------